PiggyAwesome/useless/README.md

-Yo mamma so fat she left the house in high heels and when she came back she had on flipflops
+Yo mamma is so fat that the recursive function calculating her mass causes a stack overflow